StingraySoftware/HENDRICS/docs/scripts/cli.rst

                             constraints
       --fitmethod FITMETHOD
                             Any scipy-compatible fit method
+      --frequency-interval FREQUENCY_INTERVAL [FREQUENCY_INTERVAL ...]
+                            Select frequency interval(s) to fit.
+Must be an even number of frequencies in Hz, like "--frequency- interval 0 2" or "--frequency-interval 0 2 5 10", meaning that the spectrum will be fitted between 0 and 2 Hz, or using the intervals 0-2 Hz and 5-10 Hz.
       --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
       --debug               use DEBUG logging level